FabricMC/fabric-docs/develop/getting-started/setting-up-vscode.md

 Visual Studio Code is a free, extensible and lightweight code editor.

-:::info
+::: warning IMPORTANT
-While it is possible to develop mods using Visual Studio Code, we recommend IntelliJ IDEA for it's dedicated Java tooling, advanced features and community created plugins such as **Minecraft Development**.
+While it is possible to develop mods using Visual Studio Code, we recommend against it.
+Consider using [IntelliJ IDEA](./setting-up-intellij-idea), which has dedicated Java tooling, advanced features and useful community-created plugins such as **Minecraft Development**.
 :::

 ::: info PREREQUISITES